tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 ## Cloud Computing

+- Q: What are the 6 pillars of of the AWS well-architected framework?
+A: operational excellence, security, reliability, performance efficiency, cost optimization, and sustainability.
+See https://aws.amazon.com/architecture/well-architected for detailed explanations of the pillars and labs.

 - Q: What are the benefits of using AWS cloud?
 A: 1) The ability to experiment quickly and 2) fast provisioning of IT resources 3) ability to go global quickly 4) Scalable compute capacity

 - Q: A company is planning to move a number of legacy applications to the AWS Cloud.
 The solution must be cost-effective.
 Which approach should the company take?
 A: Rehost the applications on Amazon EC2 instances that are right-sized